AppliedRecognition/Ver-ID-Person-Cordova-Plugin/SAMPLES.md

     - Make sure the Apple Developer account you are using XCode with, has a registered wildcard bundle ID of: com.appliedrec.\*
     - Navigate to **platforms/ios** and open the **Podfile** in a text editor.
-      Add `use_frameworks!` after `platform :ios, '10.3'`.
-Close the file and run `pod install`
+      Add `use_frameworks!` after `platform :ios, '11'` (In case the minimum version of ios required is 10.3 change `platform: ios, '10,3'`).
+Add the follow code after `pod 'Ver-ID', '~> 2.0.1'`

+        ```ruby
+        post_install do |installer|
+            installer.pods_project.build_configurations.each do |config|
+                config.build_settings['BUILD_LIBRARY_FOR_DISTRIBUTION'] = 'YES'
+            end
+            installer.pods_project.targets.each do |target|
+                target.build_configurations.each do |config|
+                    config.build_settings.delete 'BUILD_LIBRARY_FOR_DISTRIBUTION'
+                end
+            end
+        end
+        ```

-      to update the project.
+        Close the file and run `pod install` to update the project.

     - Open Cordova app's iOS work space in Xcode.
+    - For Codova iOS 6.X.X
+        - The minium version of iOS required is **11**, [Read this for more information](https://cordova.apache.org/announcements/2020/06/01/cordova-ios-release-6.0.0.html)
+        - Open platforms/ios/testingSample/CDVLaunchScreen.storyboard file with Xcode and change all the colors to default colors
+        - Only the cordova10.0.0_sample support Cordova iOS 6
-    - Ensure the project's deployment target is iOS 10 or newer.
+    - Ensure the project's deployment target is iOS 11 or newer.
     - In your Xcode project's build settings ensure `SWIFT_VERSION` is set to **Swift 5**.
     - Open your app's **Info.plist** file and and ensure it contains an entry for `NSCameraUsageDescription`.
     - Select the **testingSample** app target and under **Signing & Capabilities**.
 Clear the **Automatically manage signing** checkbox.
 Select your team and set the provisioning profile to a wildcard development profile you created on the [Apple Developer website](https://developer.apple.com/account/).